Back to all guides

 This makes a plain memo look layered without adding another paper piece.
 It also helps when the memo color is too close to the journal page and disappears at a glance.

-Keep the patch smaller than the memo if you want a quiet glow.
-Make it slightly larger if the memo needs to become the main thing on the page.
-Let the ink dry before you paste, especially on thin journal paper.
+A patch smaller than the memo produces a quiet edge; a slightly larger one turns the memo into the page's anchor.
+Let the marker ink dry completely before adding adhesive or closing the book, especially on thin paper.

 Quick version